Intertwining periods and distinction for p-adic Galois symmetric pairs: Classical Galois pairs

 Fix a quadratic extension of non Archimedean local fields $E/F$ of characteristic zero and let $\sigma(x)=\bar x$ be the associated Galois action.
 In particular, $E=F[\imath]$ for some $\imath\in E\setminus F$ such that $\imath^2\in F$.

 We would like to consider distinction for unitary, special orthogonal and symplectic Galois pairs.
 In order to unify notation let $F'=F$ and $\tau$ be the identity on $F'$ in the symplectic or orthogonal case while $F'$ is a quadratic extension of $F$ such that $E\cap F'=F$ and $\tau$ is the Galois action associated to $F'/F$ in the unitary case.
-Let $E'=EF'$ and note that $ \sigma$ (resp. $\tau$) has a unique extension to an automorphisms of $E'$ over $F'$ (resp. over $E$) that, by abuse of notation, we denote by $\sigma$ (resp. $\tau$) and that $E'/F$ is a Klein extension (that is, a Galois extension such that $\Gal(E'/F)$ is isomorphic to the Klein group $(\Z/2\Z)^2$).
+Let $E'=EF'$.
+Note that in the unitary case $\sigma$ (resp. $\tau$) has a unique extension to an automorphism of $E'$ over $F'$ (resp. over $E$) that, by abuse of notation, we denote by $\sigma$ (resp. $\tau$) and that $E'/F$ is a Klein extension (that is, a Galois extension such that $\Gal(E'/F)$ is isomorphic to the Klein group $(\Z/2\Z)^2$).
 As a consequence, for $x\in E'$ we can write $\bar x^\tau$ for $\sigma(\tau(x))=\tau(\sigma(x))$ with no ambiguity.